ibowditch/userdocs/internal.md

     * Set activity types
     * Set excluded activities
     * Check and update location, phone number, etc.
-  * Change tenant name to readable version, eg. Gosford Bulk (with space) using signin.org
+    * Add pager capcode and region
+  * Add tenant name to relevant entry in kbfb/media/public/capcodes.csv (may be deprecated at some point)
   * Import qualifications from RFS list under admin certifications/import
   * Add TD/PD certifications for nominated drivers (manually)
     * Not always clear from either Licences or Administration reports